 - It’s important to highlight that DNS changes can take time to propagate.
 You should verify that the TXT record is publicly accessible before proceeding.

-- Verify the TXT record with a DNS query tool, like
+- Verify the TXT records with a DNS query tool, like

 nslookup

-- If the value that you entered at your TXT RECORD is returned, you can proceed with the certificate generation.
+- If the values that you entered at your TXT RECORD is returned, you can proceed with the certificate generation.

-- Verify the TXT record with a DNS query tool, like
+- Verify the TXT records with a DNS query tool, like

 - It’s important to highlight that DNS changes can take time to propagate.
 You should verify that the TXT record is publicly accessible before proceeding.